Priya-429/EDA_Projects/PROJECT_1_DIWALI_SALES_ALALYSIS/README.md

   - Develop targeted marketing strategies for high-spending customer segments.
   - Plan inventory based on the demand for the most selling products.

-## Jupyter Notebook

-You can access the Jupyter Notebook used for this analysis [here](http://localhost:8888/notebooks/Downloads/Python_Diwali_Sales_Analysis-main/Diwali_Sales_Analysis.ipynb).